Scoiatael85/Resume/README.md

 the resources.js and engine.js will not find them.

 ## Known bugs
-Currently I'm not worrying about how pretty it is from a mobile device.
-That'll matter for an actual job, but for now I'm just trying to pass the class....
+The background isnt perfect for all mobile sizes and browzers...

 ## Future projects
-First and foremost is to make the colors/sizes/styles of the text look great.
-Secondly, I want to finish what I started with the mobile style.
-It is currently broken since I added the map and made my skill-boxes with loops.
-Thirdly, I want to add a second and third version on the css style.
+I want to add a second and third version on the css style.
 I would like to have the viewer simply click a button (currently name 'not-yet') and have that completely change the look of the webiste.